 What is your annual income?

-Respond with your annual CTC and provide the accurate amount you earn at your current organisation as it will be cross-verified by the consulate.
+Respond with your annual CTC and provide the accurate amount you earn at your current organization as it will be cross-verified by the consulate.
 It is also recommended that you carry the necessary financial documents to support your statement.

 Have you applied for leave?
 (This question is asked if you are currently employed)